 - What this baseline actually means for you

-- The most important number in the study
+- What is the most important number in the study?

 - TL;DR